danghung1202/awesome-note/rxjs.md

                 .map(response => {
                   //do something with response
                 })
-                .subscribe(response => console.log(response)) //console log response right after each request is complete
+                .subscribe(response => console.log(response))

-    //In fact there is the case you want to combine all results of all requests after all is complete
+                //console log response right after each request is complete

-    //In that case using combineAll(), look at combineAll section in this gist
+In fact there is the case you want to combine all results of all requests after all is complete In that case using `combineAll()`, look at combineAll section in this gist

-    //In contrast, the mergeMap() will excute requests in random order
+In contrast, the `mergeMap()` will excute requests in random order

-    //Has no order
+Has no order

     Observable.from([param1, param2, ..., param_n])
                 .mergeMap(param => excute_async_request(param))
                 .map(response => {